gramseyer/merkle_trie_toolkit/README.md

 block of 16 nodes.
 The implementation in merkle_trie.h uses a continuously allocated block of 16 pointers (stored within the trie node), so each node is ultimately 3 or 4 cache lines (depending on the size of the value type).

+Replaced by `ephemeral_trie/`.
+The batch merge operations tend to be less performant than desired.

 # Dependencies

 Depends on gramseyer/utility.git, which could be included as a submodule or installed locally